Carokyp/Doux-Matin/README.md

 The website is designed for residents, tourists, and groups of friends seeking great food, drinks, casual coffee breaks, or lively social gatherings in a relaxed setting.
 It will provide new visitors with all the essential information about the location, upcoming events, and menu offerings.

 #### Business goals of the website are:
-* Maximise table reservations
+* Maximise table reservations.
 * Encourage bookings for events (Bottomless Brunches, Birthdays, etc.)
-* Increase the number of customers and grow customer loyalty
+* Increase the number of customers and grow customer loyalty.

 #### The customer goals of this website are:
-* A fast and easy way to book a table or reserve space for an event
+* A fast and easy way to book a table or reserve space for an event.
-* Access to the full food and drinks menu
+* Access to the full food and drinks menu.
-* Find clear details about opening hours and location
+* Find clear details about opening hours and location.
-* Personalised and memorable experience
+* Personalised and memorable experience.

 #### User stories
 * As a First-time visitor, I want easy navigation and a user-friendly design, including a responsive layout for my device, so that I can find information quickly and efficiently without frustration.